 I became expert at donning a mask in front of parents, Governors and teachers.
 What Headteachers are not told is that just like actors, there are times when the mask has to come off.

 After another week of too many late evenings at school, I did a home visit to a mother who I felt was in danger of making the wrong secondary choices for her son.
 I truly believed her boy was a star in the making, who could excel in almost everything if the right choices were made.
 But the parent shouted abuse at me.
 At seven o’clock in the evening, didn’t I have better things to do with my time?
 Who the **** was I to come to her house and tell her how to raise her son?
 Why wasn’t I at home looking after my own son?

-That was the night my mask slipped, but that was also the night that seeded the idea of creating an independent support service for headteachers, which became my company, Integrity Coaching.
-Now I spend my time helping others who have experienced the isolation that only headteachers feel experiencing the isolation that only headteachers feel.
+That was the night my mask slipped, but that was also the night that seeded the idea of creating an independent support service for Headteachers, which became my company, Integrity Coaching.
+Now I spend my time helping others who have experienced the isolation that only Headteachers feel.